AdobeDocs/platform-learn.en/help/platform/destinations/configure-the-marketo-destination.md

 ---
 # Configure the Marketo destination

-Learn how configure the Marketo destination in Adobe Experience Platform so you can activate your Platform segments to your Marketo Engage instance.
+Learn how to configure the Marketo destination in Adobe Experience Platform so you can activate your Platform segments to your Marketo Engage instance.

 >[!IMPORTANT]
 >